-Please insert the FUTURA CD-ROM into the CD-ROM disc receiver in your PC.
+Please insert the installation software for your FUTURA sewing & embroidery machine into the CD-ROM disc receiver in your PC.

-After some seconds, the Installation procedure of the software will start automatically.
+After some seconds, the Installation Procedure of the software will start automatically.

 If after a short while, the software doesn't automatically start the installation process, you may start the installation procedure manually by going to the "Start" option of Windows, select "Run", type "D:\FuturaStart.exe" and click on OK.